Mean field singular stochastic PDEs: Basics on paracontrolled calculus

-The study of equation \eqref{EqMainEq} with a non-constant diffusivity $f(\cdot)$ requires that we use one of the languages that have been developed in the last ten years for the study of a large class of singular stochastic PDEs.
+The study of Equation \eqref{EqMainEq} with a non-constant diffusivity $f(\cdot)$ requires that we use one of the languages that have been developed in the last ten years for the study of a large class of singular stochastic partial differential equations.
 The problem involved in this class of equations is best illustrated on the toy example of the parabolic Anderson model equation

 set on $\mathbf{\mathsf{T}}^2$, with $\xi$ a space white noise.
 Recall $\xi$ has almost surely H\"older space regularity $-1-\epsilon$ for all $\epsilon>0$.
 One expects from the Schauder estimates satisfied by the resolvent of the heat operator that $u$ has parabolic regularity $(\alpha-2)+2=\alpha$.
 This regularity is not sufficient for making sense of the product $u\xi$ since $\alpha + (\alpha-2)<0$.
 There are at least two languages one can use to circumvent this problem and set a robust solution theory for this equation and a whole class of equations involving the same pathology.
 We choose to work here with the language of paracontrolled calculus first introduced by Gubinelli, Imkeller \& Perkowski in \cite{GIP}.
-We recall in Section \ref{SubsectionBasics} the notions and results from paracontrolled calculus that we will use; we refer the reader to \cite{GPEnsaios, GubinelliICM, GubinelliPerkowskiRockner} for accounts of the basics on the subject.
-These results are sufficient to deal with the soft case of a mean field equation \eqref{EqMainEq} with diffusivity given by the model function \eqref{EqModelDiffusivity} with a $C^2$ kernel $k$.
-We deal with that case in Section \ref{SubsectionLongRange} as a warm-up for Section \ref{SectionGeneral}.
+We recall in Section \ref{SubsectionBasics} the notions and results from paracontrolled calculus that we will use; we refer the reader to the works \cite{GPEnsaios, GubinelliPerkowskiRockner, GubinelliICM} of Gubinelli and Perkowski for some accounts of the basics on the subject.
+The results of the present section are sufficient to deal with the soft, but already interesting, case of a mean field Equation \eqref{EqMainEq} with diffusivity given by the model function \eqref{EqModelDiffusivity} with a $C^2$ kernel $k$.
+We deal with that case in Section \ref{SectionRegularInteraction} as a warm-up for Section \ref{SectionGeneral}.

+On the methodological side, as in Section \ref{SectionAdditiveNoise}, we follow the usual two step fixed point formulation of a mean field equation: Fix a probability measure $\mu$ in an ad hoc space of probability measures, solve an associated equation where $\mu$ stands as a parameter and formulate the initial equation as a fixed point problem on the space of $\mu$.
+The additional complexity that stems from the singular feature of the dynamics \eqref{EqMainEq} will later be embodied in the structure of the space of $\mu$.
+In the setting of Section \ref{SectionRegularInteraction} it takes the classical form $\mu \in \mcP_p(\scrC^\alpha_T)$. { It takes a different form in Section \ref{SectionGeneral}.}